TomAtomCZ/JobQueueBundle/README.md

 # JobQueueBundle

-### Symfony Bundle which aims to replace JMSJobQueueBundle console commands scheduling.
+### Symfony Bundle which aims to replace JMSJobQueueBundle console commands scheduling, using Symfony messenger.

 #### Dependencies: